Wenqing WU (吴文青)

 with Prof. Shu LIN

-Using Chinese Custom data and listed firm data, we provide causal evidence that exporting to destinations with high gender equality improves firms' board gender diversity.
-Moreover, this improvement is not a token gesture.
-Female representation increases not only among independent directors but also in the corporate strategic committee.
-The likelihood of forming a critical mass of female directors also increases.
-To shed light on the mechanisms, we test for a cultural spillover channel and a conformance channel through which exporting can influence board gender diversity.
-Finally, we show that female representation in the strategic committee enhances firms' future export performance.
+Using data from Chinese customs and publicly listed firms, we present evidence that exporting to countries with higher levels of gender equality significantly enhances board gender diversity within these firms.
+Notably, this improvement is substantive; female representation increases among both independent directors and members of the corporate strategy committee.
+To shed light on the mechanisms, we investigate two channels: a cultural spillover effect and a conformance effect.
+Finally, we demonstrate that increased female representation in the strategy committee leads to improved future export performance for these firms.

 Input Tariff Liberalization and Gender Disparities: Evidence from China